klover-rs/primary-color-v2/README.md

 3. in the root directory of the project: `cd primary-color && cargo build --release`

 please note that the file name can be different on different OSes, on macos for example "libprimary_image_color.a" or on windows "libprimary_image_color.lib"
-4. `cd .. && mkdir lib && mv primary-color/target/release/libprimary_image_color.so lib`
+4. `cd .. && mkdir lib && mv primary-color/target/release/libprimary_image_color.a lib`
 5. `node-gyp configure && node-gyp build`

+### Note for windows

+once you have completed the building, you need to move the "primary_image_color.dll" file from the `primary-color/target/release` folder into the `build/Release` folder

 ## Test it out!